dido18/dockmeister/README.md

-# Dockyard
+# Dockmeister

 Orchestrates several Docker-based applications into one.

 Each service has its own `docker-compose.yml`, in order to bootstrap the required databases, filesystems, app servers, etc. However, a lot of times, you actually want to run a whole set of services, instead of just one.
-This is where Dockyard comes in.
+This is where Dockmeister comes in.

 ## Usage

-Create a `dockyard.yml` file at the root level of where your services reside.
+Create a `dockmeister.yml` file at the root level of where your services reside.
 This file will contain the names of all the services you wish to bootstrap:

 ```yaml
 services: